Terri-Kennedy/pidp11/SECURITY.md

 | Version | Supported          |
 | ------- | ------------------ |

-At present the project has not created any official releases, so when reporting a security issue, plese use the commit ID and any other relevant information when reporting vulnerabilities at this time.
+This repo has not yet created any official releases, so when reporting a security issue, please use the GitHub commit ID and any other relevant information when reporting vulnerabilities.

 ## Reporting a Vulnerability

-Please email terri-decus@glaver.org with as detailed a report as possible, including specific commits where possible.
-That mailbox is ony accessible by the project leader (me) and is hosted on a system that noone else has access to.
+Please email terri-decus@glaver.org with as detailed a report as possible, including specific GitHub commits where possible.
+That mailbox is only accessible by the project leader (me) and is hosted on a system that no one else has access to.
 PGP signed submissions are encouraged.

 I will endeavor to respond to all reports within 24 hours,